 Make a financial pledge or donation to the Kentucky State Council Culture of Life Program.
-Checks should be made out to Knights of Columbus Culture of Life.
-Be sure to put your Council number and Diocese on the

-Check.
-Mail the check to: State Secretary, Tom Johnson
+Checks should be made out to KY Knights of Columbus Charities, Inc. Be sure to put your Council number and Diocese on the Check and write Culture of Life fund in the memo line.
+Mail the check to: